UBC-CIC/Research-Innovation-Dashboard/docs/DeploymentGuide.md

 If you are on a Windows device, it is recommended to install the [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install), which lets you run a Linux terminal on your Windows computer natively.
 Some of the steps will require its use.
 [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is also recommended for using WSL.

+## API Keys/Tokens

+The application interact with various third-party API, so it is vital to obtains those API keys/tokens and securely store them before moving forward with the deployment.

+- Elsevier API Key and Institution Token obtainable via the [Elsevier Developer Portal](https://dev.elsevier.com/).
+- European Patent Office's OPS API Key obtainable by following the instructions on the [Open Patent Services](https://developers.epo.org/) portal.

+# Deployment
-# Step 1: Clone The Repository
+## Step 1: Clone The Repository

 First, clone the GitHub repository onto your machine.
 To do this: